 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
 If you feel too tired to exercise vigorously, try taking a short walk. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - Drink enough fluids to keep your urine pale yellow. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
-Keep the area around the rash clean and dry.
-Ask your doctor for medicine if your rash bothers you. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen nausea. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
+Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea.